QuackenbushLab/neural_ODE/README.md

 # neural_ODE
-project: replacing the use of RNNs in gene-regulatory network prediction, with ODEs.
+Using NeuralODEs to predict dynamics of gene-regulatory networks